Poitin is The Original Spirit of Ireland

 The word Poitín, is a Gaelic word meaning “small pot” in reference to the small pot stills used by the illicit distillers.
 Poitín or Moonshine is notorious for its potency, it boasts an ABV of anywhere between 40% to a whopping 90%.
 The government made poitín production illegal from 1661 to 1997 due to excise regulations.
 For centuries across Ireland by small producers who used the ingredients they had to hand, that did nothing to stop its production.
 Pushed into the underground, and with no official controls on production, the spirit somewhat passed into folklore, garnering both an illicit romanticism and a formidable reputation for blowing your socks off!!

-So what is Poitín?
+So what is Poitín? and why did the Irish invent Moonshine??

 What is Poitín? as per its Geographical Indication (which was awarded 2016), poitín is a clear, non-aged spirit produced on the island of Ireland, and traditionally brewed, fermented and distilled from cereals, grain, whey, sugar beet molasses or potatoes.
 Finally it must be a minimum of 40 per cent ABV.